CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 ## Setup

-For this exercise we will use Git bash on Windows (Linux, Mac have built-in Linux shell, so you don't need to install anything).
-For windows install Git for windows: https://gitforwindows.org/ More info in Git bash: https://www.atlassian.com/git/tutorials/git-bash.
+For this exercise we will use Git.

+Instructions for Windows:
+* Install Git for Windows: (https://gitforwindows.org/)
+* This installs Git bash too.
+More info on Git bash: (https://www.atlassian.com/git/tutorials/git-bash)
+* Please run and check (and double check) that Git Bash works properly.
+Type `pwd` and see if you get a response.

+Instructions for Mac:
+* You should have Git installed by default
+* Open a Terminal appilcation and type: `git --version` - if you get back something like `git version 2.24.3 (Apple Git-128)` you should be ok.
+* If you don't have git or you have an older version, type `brew install git`

 ## Preparing the exercise artifacts